Effect of Ion Motion on Breaking of Longitudinal Relativistically Strong Plasma Waves: Khachatryan mode revisited: Governing Equations

 \section{Governing Equations}

-The basic equations governing the excitation of 1-D relativistic electron beam driven wakefield in a cold plasma are the relativistic fluid-Maxwell equations.
-These equations contain the continuity and momentum equations for electron beam, plasma electrons and plasma ions.
-We have used Poisson's equation for calculating the electric field considering that the electron beam is moving along $z$-direction in an infinite, homogeneous plasma channel, since we focus on exciting a relativistic electron beam driven wakefield only in the longitudinal direction (along the beam propagation).
-Therefore, neglecting the variation of plasma parameters (density, velocity and electric field for both the electrons and ions) in transverse directions (transverse to the beam propagation), the basic normalized governing equations in 1-D are,
+The basic equations governing the excitation of longitudinal space charge waves driven by a rigid electron beam propagating with relativistic speeds through a cold plasma are the relativistic fluid-Maxwell equations.
+These are the continuity and momentum equations for plasma electrons and ions, and the Poisson's equation.
+Taking $z$ as the direction of propagation of the beam, the basic equations in normalized form are given by